Hans Karl Moritz von Guretzky-Cornitz

 place of birth:

-Imperial German commander Hans von Guretzky-Cornitz was released from active duty in 1913, having served as Commander of the 1st Infantry Division headquartered in Konigsberg.
-He was recalled to active duty as the Great War broke, this time to mobilize troops of the 9th Reserve Division.
-His division was initially subordinate to V. Reserve Corps and Crown Prince Wilhelm's Fifth Army.
+Imperial German commander Hans von Guretzky-Cornitz was released from active duty in 1913, having served as Commander of the 1.
+Infanterie-Division headquartered in Königsberg.
+He was recalled to active duty as the Great War broke, this time to mobilize troops of the 9.
+Reserve-Division.
+His division was initially subordinate to V. Reserve-Korps and Crown Prince Wilhelm's 5.
+Armee-Oberkommando.
 Although under false pretense, Guretzky-Cornitz was awarded the Pour le Merite in 1916.
 Oberste Heeresleitung had credited Guretzky with taking Fort Vaux during the Battle of Verdun, although at that time, the fort was not yet in German hands.
 In the summer of 1917, and still in command of his reserve division, General Guretzky-Cornitz died of a long-term illness.

 Pour le Mérite 09.03.1916